 After a few economic blips in the 90s, Club Med has continued to expand and diversify to meet the needs of today’s travelers.
 Now, there are 80 resorts in 25 countries around the globe, with many of the properties focusing on families with children.

 The diversity of the overall collection enables Club Med to appeal to a range of different types of travelers.
 For example, Club Med’s flagship property in Sandpiper Bay, Florida, is an all-inclusive geared to families; some of the spacious units have two bedrooms and one and a half baths.
-Known for its premium sports program, it recently improved the property’s 18-hole golf course and completely remodeled driving range; kids can take golf and tennis lessons from pros at on-site sports academies.
+Known for its premium sports program, it improved the property’s 18-hole golf course and completely remodeled the driving range; kids can take golf and tennis lessons from pros at on-site sports academies.
 Couples are welcome here, too; they can even exchange marriage vows under a waterfront wedding gazebo before enjoying a reception in the grand ballroom.

 The live entertainment is a big draw at the adults-only resort at Club Med Turkoise, Turks and Caicos.
 The Club Med Columbus Isle, Bahamas is located on a secluded, romantic island that appeals to couples.
 Club Med Gregolimano in Greece, situated between the sea and mountains, has achieved Green Globe certification for its sustainability.

 Notices of reunions of devotees (from various eras and locations) on social media sites, such as Facebook, attest to the popularity of Club Med now and then.

 The new generation of all-inclusive vacations

 While Club Med was the first, it is now one player (albeit a major one) in a crowded field of all-inclusive vacation resorts, each of which is raising the bar on luxury to lure sophisticated travelers.
-Think: butlers, eco-friendliness, suites, private dipping pools, celebrity chefs.
+Think: butlers, eco-friendliness, suites, private dipping pools, and celebrity chefs.